0xPolygonMiden/miden-vm/docs/src/design/stack/io_ops.md

 * **No change** starting from position $1$.

 ### MSTOREW
-Assume that the words with elements $v_0, v_1, v_2, v_3$ is located in memory at address $a$.
+Assume that the word with elements $u_0, u_1, u_2, u_3$ is located in memory at address $a$.
 The `MSTOREW` operation pops an element off the stack, interprets it as a memory address, and writes the remaining $4$ elements at the top of the stack into memory at the specified address.
 The stored elements are not removed from the stack.
 The diagram below illustrates this graphically.

 ![mstorew](../../assets/design/stack/io_ops/MSTOREW.png)

-After the operation the contents of memory at address $a$ would be set to $u_0, u_1, u_2, u_3$.
+After the operation the contents of memory at address $a$ would be set to $v_0, v_1, v_2, v_3$.

 To simplify description of memory access request value, we first define the following variables: